micjunod/TSM_AES_2023-2024_GG_MJ/README.md

 ## Disclaimer

-The first 2 tests in `TESTS/bike-computer/bike-system/` on `src/static_scheduling/bike_system.cpp`, were failling each time just because of a small time deviation (was expecting 1600ms +/- 2ms, got 1602.005ms).
+Some tests in `TESTS/bike-computer/bike-system/` were failling each time just because of a small time deviation (was expecting 1600ms +/- 2ms, got 1602.005ms).
 After showing this issue with the teacher, we agreed to change to offset from 2000ms to 2100ms.

+## Exercises

+Only the questions about multi-tasking are mandatory, as specified in the project specification.
+They are answered in `Exercises/MultiTasking.md`.
+Nonethless, there are other files answering other codelabs in this folder, even though they are not mandatory.
+Those files are written in French for convenience.